 Accordingly, each year Consolidated conducts a cost of service analysis and tracks the expenses of the total cost of services to provide water to you, our Stockholders/customers.

-In balancing all the necessary construction projects, pipeline maintenance and replacements, rising costs associated with inflation, and purchasing and storing raw water, our value of service analysis indicates a water usage charge of $5.00 per 1,000 gallons – with no ‘tiering’ structure – and a monthly service fee of $21.25 per ¾” equivalent water tap.
+In balancing all the necessary construction projects, pipeline maintenance and replacements, rising costs associated with inflation, and purchasing and storing raw water, our value of service analysis indicates a water usage charge of $5.00 per 1,000 gallons – with no ‘tiering’ structure – and a monthly service fee of $21.25 per ¾” meter, or $17.50 per 5/8″ meter.
 (Monthly service fee will vary by size of the meter.)
+Please note that the monthly service fee remained unchanged for the preceding eight years.

 To help save water by using these tips, you can save even more water by signing up for our Eye on Water.
 Eye on Water allows you to monitor your water consumption on a daily basis, and let you know when you may have a leak.